 Take care with agents

 Be on your guard with estate agents.
 The profession isn’t regulated properly in Spain where almost anyone can open an estate agency and start selling property with little real training.
 Dozens have opened in Malaga (and there are hundreds of online agencies offering property for sale in the city too).
 Make sure you use a reputable agency or one that comes recommended.
+Contact us if you’d like a list of agents we know are reliable.

 Don’t believe everything they tell you